 The highest three buttons in layouts are typically the lesser-used utility buttons.
 But they are still key to rounding out any profile.
 Here in the Battle Hub profile R3 / L1 / R1 are the top candidates for the top row.

 Center Camera (R3): Wherever your character is facing, the camera will reset to wherever your body is pointing.
 This is a more rigid and instant way to look around and can be used in conjunction with Camera Mode.

 Shortcuts (L1): This is another context menu of in-game options.
 They are also customizable in the main menu.
-We will have a complete list of the menu options after the next Street Fighter 6 Beta weekend.
+We will have a complete list of the menu options after the next Street Fighter 6 Beta weekend and update this guide.

 Stick Cam (R1): This button overtakes the open free camera control and replaces it with a simple chase cam that follows you around.

 And that is our Street Fighter 6 Battle Hub Profile!
-Try it out during the next beta and don'te forget to emote us a wave before we take it to the virtual arcade cabinet!
+Try it out during the next beta and don't forget to emote us a wave before we take it to the virtual arcade cabinet for a set!